 - Contribute more from your pay: 1% more per year over four years.
 This is a 40% increase in contributions.
 The 14% you will pay if you are making $75,000 will increase from $7,500 (2012) to $10,500 per year (by 2016) for a smaller benefit in the future.

 - Eligibility – the “30 and out” rule of thumb is a thing of the past for most teachers after 2015.
-Should you retire before 2015 is the most important question to answer.
+STRS Ohio is now a 35 year system.

 - Purchasing Service Credit is becoming more expensive: Credit must have been certified by December 31, 2013 and purchased by July 1, 2014.
 If purchased after July 1, 2014 the cost to purchase this credit will be almost dollar for dollar.
 This will increase your cost by two to three times.